 VIA equity a/s employees’ nationality and tax status:

-The team of investment professionals consists of seven Danish nationals, one Swedish national and one German national.
-Seven team members are Danish tax citizens, one team member is salary income taxable in Denmark while paying capital gains tax, real estate tax, etc. in Sweden and one team member is a German tax citizen.
+The team of employed professionals consists of eight Danish nationals, one Swedish national, two Norwegian nationals and three German nationals.
+Ten team members are Danish tax residents, one team member is salary income taxable in Denmark while paying capital gains tax, real estate tax, etc. in Sweden and three team members are German tax residents.
 The team members’ investments in the general partners/investment companies of the Funds (See note 1 for details) are direct investments from private individuals or through privately owned holding companies.
 All privately owned holding companies are Danish companies with limited liability (in Danish “Anpartsselskab” or “ApS”), except for one team member holding the relevant ownerships through a privately owned Swedish holding company with limited liability (in Swedish “Aktiebolag” or “AB”).

-Another former team member holds investments in VVP Komplementar I K/S, VVP Komplementar II K/S and VVP Komplementar III K/S as direct private investments.
+A former team member holds investments in VVP Komplementar II K/S and VVP Komplementar III K/S as direct private investments.

 VVP Komplementar II K/S and VIA Komplementar III K/S are general partners for respectively VIA equity Fund II K/S and VIA equity Fund III K/S.